 An opioid overdose can occur for a variety of reasons, including:

 - When a person overdoses on an illicit opioid drug such as heroin or morphine

 - A person an overdose a methadone.
 This can occur when someone accidentally takes an extra dose, deliberately misuses a prescription opioid, or mixes opioids with other medications, alcohol, or over-the-counter medications.
 An overdose can be fatal when mixing an opioid and anxiety treatment medications, including derivatives of Benzodiazepine, such as Xanax or valium.

 - When a person misuses an opioid-based pain medication, using not as prescribed by their physician or one prescribed for someone else.
 Children are particularly vulnerable to accidental overdoses if they take medication not intended for them.

 Preventing Opioid Overdose

-Opioid overdose can occur even with prescription opioid pain relievers and medications used in MAT such as methadone and buprenorphine.
-In addition, individuals using naltrexone for MAT have a reduced tolerance to opioids, and therefore, using the same, or even lower doses of opioids used in the past, can cause life-threating consequences.
+Opioid overdose can occur even with prescription opioid pain relievers and medications used in treating SUD such as methadone and buprenorphine.
+In addition, individuals using naltrexone for MOUD have a reduced tolerance to opioids, and therefore, using the same, or even lower doses of opioids used in the past, can cause life-threating consequences.